Slow cooker char siu pork ribs are very easy; blend some ingredients, throw them in the crockpot, then 6 hours later, give them a quick glaze.

 Instructions

-- Peel and blend the onion, garlic and ginger and with the soy sauce, rice wine and honey, then pour it into the slow cooker.
+- Peel and blend the onion, garlic and ginger with the soy sauce, rice wine and honey, then pour it into the slow cooker.

 - Add in all of the remaining ingredients and stir to combine.